soyjubilado/AdventOfCode/2024/README.md

     a bunch of them.
 It's pretty obvious when you look at it, but running it with a 0.2 second pause between images, you could miss it if you blink.

+    After reading a little more about the problem, and other peoples' approaches, I liked the idea of calculating a score for the number of robots with N or more neighbors (I set N=2).
+Then iterate through all the pages until there is an outlier.
+For my dataset, if I keep going until there are at least 100 robots with 2 or more neighbors, that is the one with the tree.
+It takes about 90 seconds to iterate through some 7500 pages.

+    This is the final version I've checked in, rather than the code that displays page after page hoping to see the tree.